jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerInterfaces/task.md

 interface CardData
 ```

-Next, you can implement a new class that inheritances (implements) this interface:
+Next, you can implement a new class that inherits (implements) this interface:

 ```kotlin
 class WordCardData : CardData
 ```

-You also can add new properties ot functions:
+You also can add new properties or methods:

 ```kotlin
 class WordCardData(val word: String) : CardData {